upspin/upspin/doc/faq.md

 Otherwise, you cannot recover your keys or your Upspin account.

 Without your private key or secret seed to regenerate it, there is no mechanism to restore a lost account.
-Upspin attempts to be very secure, and it is our experience that account recovery mechanisms, no matter how carefully designed, are easily subverted.
+Upspin attempts to be very secure, and it is our experience that account recovery mechanisms have historically been the weak link in account security.
 We believe the system is more secure by not providing one.

 **Do not lose your secret seed!**